-Town of Dewey has reviewed the Burnett County Public Participation Plan and feels that the public participation tools that will be implemented throughout Burnett County per the guidance provided in the document effectively attempt to include the public in the planning process.
-The Town of Dewey will post all public meetings in addition to supporting the public participation tools that will be implemented as part of the County Public Participation Plan.
+Participation Plan'and feels that the public participation tools that will be implemented throughout Burnett.
+County per the guidance provided in the document effectively attempt to include the public in the planning process.

+The (insert municipality name) will post all public meetings in addition to supporting the public participation tools that will be implemented as part of the County Public Participation Plan.